Skip to content

 How Can Scientists Use Generative AI

-Whether using CHIRP, ChatGPT, or Gemini, NIH scientist can use generative AI to:
+Whether using CHIRP, ChatGPT, Gemini, or Microsoft Copilot NIH scientist can use generative AI to:

 • Upload and analyze documents or research articles.